isaacbilyea/Bilyea_Isaac_Earbuds/README.md

 # Stride Earbuds - Wireless Sport Earbuds 🎧

 Welcome to the Stride Earbuds website repository!
 This project showcases the responsive website for **Stride**, a brand of wireless sport earbuds designed to empower active users.
-Here, you’ll find the code, assets, and documentation for an engaging and user-friendly online experience.

 ![Stride Readme Photo](/images/readme.jpg)